NCAR/DART/models/clm/tutorial/README.rst

 Localization is the term used to restrict the portion of the state to regions related to the observation.
 Step 8 is a type of localization in that it restricts the state update to a subset of CLM variables.
-Here, we further restrict the influence of the observation to the state space most nearly collocated with the observation.
+Here, we further restrict the influence of the observation to the state space most nearly physically collocated with the observation.
 The spatial localization is set through the the ``assim_tools_nml``, ``cov_cutoff_nml`` and ``location_nml`` settings witin ``input.nml`` as: